 Similar to Germany, the US has a progressive tax system, meaning people with higher taxable incomes pay higher federal income tax rates.
-Tax rates in the U.S. range from 10% to 37%, thus in the US employees pay less taxes than in Germany.
+Tax rates in the US range from 10% to 37%, thus American employees pay fewer taxes than in Germany.

 Compared to Germany, the US doesn’t have tax-free amounts, meaning you will pay taxes when earning any amount.
 The lowest rate of 10% applies for the income bracket from $0 to $9,875.

 In the US, the term Federal taxes is common, where there are 7 different tax brackets: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

 Taxpayers should notice, that the brackets vary depending on whether they are single/married, if they fill taxes together with the spouse or separately, and if only one spouse earns income or both.

 Such deductions include student loan interest payments, contributions to an IRA, moving expenses, and health insurance contributions for self-employed persons.

 In Germany, these deductions don’t exist because people usually don’t take so many loans, and in the US, the healthcare system is entirely different.

 Since the tax rate is the same for any tax class in the US and the difference is only in the income thresholds, we will look only at taxes for a single individual.
 You can find the full information on brackets and tax rates in the US here.
 For single taxpayers following rates apply:

 |Tax rate||Taxable income bracket||Tax owed|